moorepants/dissertation/_sources/physicalparameters.txt

 formulations also allow one to segment the body for more complex rider models with multiple degrees of freedom.
 For example, the inertia for a leaning rider's upper body can be determined separately and the legs can be fixed the bicycle frame.
-We make use of this for the different rider bio-mechanical models presented in Chapter :ref:`modelextensions`.
+We make use of this for the different rider biomechanical models presented in Chapter :ref:`extensions`.

-.. todo:: Should I add mathematicl explanation how to extract the parameter sets that are desired?
-Like leaning rider or rigid rider, etc. : explain the process of configurin gthe rider in words and the parallel axis theoreom, vrey precisely

 Software Implementation
 =======================

-These methods (more detail about which methods) have been implemented in two open source software package written in the python language, called `yeadon
+The bicycle parameter calculation and the Yeadon method have been implemented in two open source software package written in the python language, called `yeadon
 <http://pypi.python.org/pypi/yeadon>`_ and `BicycleParameters
 <http://pypi.python.org/pypi/BicycleParameters>`_.
-The yeadon package takes
+The Yeadon package takes
 geometric measurements and joint configuration angles and outputs the total inertia inertial properties of the human in an arbitrary reference frame or inertial properties of individual segments or combinations of segments.
 It is suitable for a wide variety of human dynamic models.
-The BicycleParameters package accepts either the raw measurements described in Section :ref:`secBicycleParameters` and computes the benchmark bicycle parameters.
-It makes use of the yeadon package to allow one to configure riders to sit on the bicycle models and outputs the inertial properties of the bicycle/rider system.
+The BicycleParameters package accepts either the raw measurements described in Section :ref:`secBicycleParameters` or the benchmark parameterization [Meijaard2007]_ and computes the benchmark bicycle parameters.
+It makes use of the Yeadon package to allow one to configure riders to sit on the bicycle models and outputs the inertial properties of the bicycle/rider system.
 It allows one to measure all of the raw measurements as described in both the Bicycle and Yeadon parameter sections, provide the values, with uncertainties, and it computes the parameters for the Whipple Bicycle model.
 Details of use of the software can be found in the documentation for each of the packages:
 `<http://packages.python.org/yeadon>`_,
 `<http://packages.python.org/BicycleParameters>`_.